FranciscoCostati/projetoPetit/task.md

 # Closed

-Ajusted Postman to consume the createAluna route(modified) insert Turma when registering Aluna
++ insert Turma when registering Aluna

-Implement function edit Turma
-+ create Rote to edit Turma
-+ create request for Url via postman
-+ create HTML that lists the Turma to be edited
-+ create javascript to edit Turma
++ Implement function edit Turma create Rote to edit Turma create request for Url via postman create HTML that lists the Turma to be edited create javascript to edit Turma

-Implement function delete aluna
++ Implement function delete aluna
-+ Create Rote to delete Aluna
+Create Rote to delete Aluna
-+ create request for Url via postman
+create request for Url via postman create HTML that lists the Aluna to be delet create javascript to delete Aluna

++ Implement function edit aluna
+Create Rote to edit Aluna
-- create HTML that lists the Aluna to be delet
-- create javascript to delete Aluna
+create request for Url via postman create HTML that lists the Aluna to be delet create javascript to edit Aluna create javascript to edit turma in aluna